JoseCostaUni/ESOF-Project/README.md

 ### Theme

-We're developing an event application that
+We're developing an event application that will enable users to create several susteinable events which people will be able to enter and participate accordingly.